-Vaisnavera kriya mudra vijneha na bujhaya: even the most learned scholar cannot understand the activities and characteristics of a transcendental Vaisnava.
-Therefore we should be careful when we deal with Vaisnavas lest we misunderstand them and offend them.
+Vaisnavera kriya mudra vijneha na bujhaya: even the most learned scholar cannot understand the activities and characteristics of a transcendental Vaishnava.
+Therefore we should be careful when we deal with Vaishnavas, lest we misunderstand them and offend them.

 jnatam mama puraivaitad

 yac chri-madandhayor vagbhir